 Really get to know who your audience/consumers are and what turns them off.
 Targeting is the most important part of your campaign.
 So use it wisely.

-Be very selective on who you want to view your ad and tailor your targeting to reflect this.
+Be very selective about who you want to view your ad and tailor your targeting to reflect this.

-In business, you wouldn't work with just anyone who approaches you.
-Most successful business professionals and entrepreneurs are very selective of who they work with.
+In business, you wouldn’t work with just anyone who approaches you.
+Most successful business professionals and entrepreneurs are very selective about who they work with.

 It’s not all about the numbers or the money.
 You want to ensure you’re spending your money wisely and that you’re targeting that specific, perfect person who needs what you’re selling.

 Don’t waste your money advertising to people who won’t buy from you.

 Targeting is the basis to any successful marketing campaign.